 - 1. Student loans.
-Student loans further one's education and increase future earning potential. - 2.
+Student loans further one's education and increase future earning potential.
+It is important, however, to borrow only for genuine needs, and make wise choices that minimize debt. - 2.
 Mortgages.
 Home ownership is an asset that can build equity and net worth. - 3.
 Necessary medical bills.
 Health always takes priority. - 4.
 Business debts.
 Borrowing for business can be necessary to build a business and future earnings.
 Business debt can be healthy as long as you enter into it with a sound business plan in place. - 5.
 Car loans.
 Most people need a car to get around, including getting to and from work.
-Sometimes, the only way to purchase a car is to finance the purchase.
+Sometimes, the only way to obtain a car is to finance the purchase.